infinilabs/blog/content/english/posts/2025/03-16-product-released-coco-ai-v0.2.md

 ## Download & Get Started

-Coco AI v0.2 is now available for **MacOS 12 and above**.
+Coco AI v0.2 is now available for **MacOS 12 and above** and **Windows platform**.
 You can start using it today by downloading from the following links:

 - **Download Coco AI**: - [https://coco.rs/](https://coco.rs/)
 - **Desktop App**: [Coco AI App's Github](https://github.com/infinilabs/coco-app/)